 That right there is the problem with this entire film version.
 The director took too many liberties and made too many changes in order to deliver to the movie-goers one of their favorite stars in a socially minded film based on a American classic.
 The original Huckleberry Finn, however, deals with a completely different social structure than that of the Depression Era.
 In the movie, Huckleberry Finn is no longer a non-judgmental boy growing up on the Mississippi, but a rather whimpy young adult who lacked any spunk or flare for telling whoppers.
 It seems the pressures of the Depression had gotten even to our hero and made him grow up.
 Huck’s youth and vitality simply weren’t there.

+This same problem continued to plague other adaptations throughout the next thirty years.
+In particular two versions I watched, while a bit more true to Twain’s original story, also took great liberties in respect to artistic license.
 The first movie was a made-for TV version produced in 1975 starring Ron Howard.
 A Huckleberry played by Howard would have been fine if the movie had been shot about ten years earlier when he was Opie instead of Ritchie, for just like the 1939 version, Howard’s Huck is just too old.
 He’s lost is capacity to tell a good lie and he stays impeccably clean for a vagabond.
 By the end of the movie this Huck, while not quite as outspoken about it as Rooney’s, is a definite abolitionist.
 This movie is simply another vehicle for the generation’s broad-shouldered, almost stubbley heart-throb.

 Antonio Fargas’s Jim of this version, on the other hand, is a rather wimpy, figure who Huck must protect and shelter.
 This is easily accomplished for Huck is not only much wiser but also taller than Jim.
 The two actors never seem to really strike the camaraderie that Huck and Jim develop in the novel, yet according to Royal Dano who plays the omniscient narrator/Twain himself, “At the journey’s end Huck and Jim could look into each other’s eyes and see the gift that the river had given–friendship.
 Each had learned the humanity of the other and they’d carry the satisfaction of it all their lives” (Huckleberry Finn 1975).
 This connection just did not happen.